omidarmat/webDevNotes/react/react.md

 - We can place other pieces of JSX inside `{}`
 - We can write JSX anywhere inside a component (in `if/else`, assign to variables, pass it into functions)

-4. A piece of JSX can only have one root element.
+4. A piece of JSX can only have one, and exactly one root element.
 If you need more, use `<React.Fragment>`.
+Also note that when you open a `return` statement to return a JSX, you must always start with a JSX element.
+You cannot immediately enter JavaScript mode by `{}`.
+You will have to first open a `<div>` element, and then inside that, you can enter JavaScript mode.

 ### **Extracting JSX into a new component**